zihuahu/ccr-examples/slurm/1_Advanced/Scavenger/README.md

 Add `-all` to view information for all nodes: `/usr/local/bin/scavenger-checker-all`
 - To get a detailed breakdown of all compute nodes in the cluster, use: `/usr/local/bin/scavenger-profiler`, For a complete view across all nodes, use: `/usr/local/bin/scavenger-profiler-all`

+## Disable Automatic Requeuing:

+As mentioned above, jobs in the scavenger partition that are preempted and cancelled are automatically requeued.
+If you don't want your job requeued, use the Slurm option `--no-requeue`.